Scum (film): 2017 re-release

 In 2017, Kino Lorber re-released the film in selected theatres for a limited time.
 In the United States, the film grossed $5,405.

-Response
+Critical reception

 In a High Court case against Channel 4 for showing the film, British morality campaigner Mary Whitehouse initially won her private prosecution, but the decision was later reversed on appeal.
 The Independent Broadcasting Authority had approved on its transmission.
-However, the film was received well by critics, and today enjoys a reputation of a classic cult movie.
+However, the film was well received by critics, and today enjoys a reputation of a classic cult movie.

 Philip Thomas of Empire said of the film, "Scums brutality makes it a genuinely harrowing film.
 The bleak, snow-dusted locations, the featureless interiors of the institution, the perfect casting and magnificent acting of the indifferent and brutal staff make borstal appear to be what can only be described as a living hell."

-On review aggregator Rotten Tomatoes it has an approval rating of 89% based on reviews from 9 critics.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 89% based on reviews from 9 critics.
+Metacritic gives the film a score of 78 out of 100, based on reviews by 11 critics, indicating "generally favorable reviews".